As your child grows, their ability to play and freely explore the surrounding world grows, as does their natural curiosity.

 As we say, if it hurts, it’s a dental emergency!

 However, in the case of tooth breakages then we recommend an examination as soon as possible after something in the mouth breaks even if it is not painful.
-A missing tooth if left for a length of time, might lead to “tipping over” of the arch and future orthodontic issues.
+A missing tooth, if left for a length of time, might lead to a “tipping over” of the arch and future orthodontic issues.

 The exact treatment your emergency dentist in Armadale offers for your broken tooth will depend on the nature of the problem.

-After a dental accident, there are some things you must do:-
+After a dental accident, there are some things you must do:

 Tip #1: Stay calm